Vancouver is a perfect travel destination. Whether you visit pre-cruise or post-cruise, Vancouver will add more vacation to your Alaska vacation.

-The Port's two conveniently located cruise terminals are only 30 minutes from Vancouver International Airport (YVR) by car or taxi.
-Canada Place, Vancouver’s premier cruise facility, is in the city centre, near excellent hotels, shopping, dining and entertainment.
-Ballantyne, the Port’s second facility, is just minutes from Canada Place.
+The Port's Canada Place cruise terminal is conveniently located only 30 minutes from Vancouver International Airport (YVR) by car or taxi, and is in the city centre, near excellent hotels, shopping, dining and entertainment.

 The only Alaskan homeport offering one-way trips through the Inside Passage

 Vancouver offers a variety of itineraries, including the choice of round-trips or one-way trips through the scenic Inside Passage.
 The Inside Passage, which runs along the west coast of British Columbia, allows passengers to fully experience the glaciers, mountains, wildlife and culture of America's last frontier.
 The shorter travel distance to Alaska via the Inside Passage gives your guests more time to spend in Alaskan ports.
 The Inside Passage route also offers the unique option of an itinerary that calls at other British Columbian ports, such as Victoria, Nanaimo and Prince Rupert.